Harrison Bader Player Props: Yankees vs. Rays

 - Bader hit .250 with 10 doubles, three triples, five home runs and 15 walks.

-- Bader drove in a run in 26.3% of his games last year (25 of 95), with more than one RBI in nine of those contests (9.5%).
-He had three or more RBIs in two games.
+- Bader drove in a run in 26.3% of his 95 games last year, with two or more RBIs in 9.5% of those games (nine).
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.